jimthoburn/render-example-node-docker-secret-file/README.md

 ## How to test locally

-1. Rename `.secret-env.example` to `.secret-env`, and a secret port number to the file
+1. Rename `.secret-env.example` to `.secret-env`, and add a secret port number to the file
 ```
 SECRET_PORT=5678
 ```